- Assistive Technology for school children

 - Children ages 14 through 21

 The Individuals with Disabilities Education Act (IDEA) is the law that says states must give a free appropriate public education (FAPE) to children with disabilities ages 3 through 21.
-Iowa law gives a free appropriate public education to children with disabilities birth through 21.
+Iowa law gives free appropriate public education to children with disabilities from birth through 21.

 Free Appropriate Public Education (FAPE): FAPE means that schools have to make sure all children have what they need to learn and progress at school.
-It also means families can’t be charged money for services at school.
+It also means families cannot be charged money for services at school.